I would like to enroll in GHES, but cannot commit 10 months to living abroad. Am I still eligible?

-No, one of the main requirements of the GHES program is that trainees must train in the LMIC where they plan to carry out their research plan for 8 to 10 months during the fellowship.
-Only U.S.-based Junior Faculty are not required to spend 8-10 months at the site but their GHES funding must only be allocated to their awarded project(s) at the international site.
+No, one of the main requirements of the GHES program is that trainees must train in the LMIC where they plan to carry out their research plan for 10 to 11 months during the fellowship.
+Only U.S.-based Junior Faculty are not required to spend 10 to 11 months at the site but their GHES funding must only be allocated to their awarded project(s) at the international site.

 I am affiliated with a US institution other than one of the four GHES, am I eligible to apply?

-I am an outside person, with no institutional affiliation, applying to the GHES program as a postdoctoral fellow asking a GHES mentor and an overseas mentor to mentor them.
+I am an outside person, with no institutional affiliation, applying to the GHES program as a postdoctoral fellow asking a GHES mentor and an overseas mentor to mentor me.
 Am I eligible?

 I am a master's (or undergraduate) student from one of the four GHES institutions, am I eligible to apply?